DrewKestell/Trivia/README.md

 This is a very preliminary build of the game.
 I'll probably revisit this at some point to continue working on it.

 Feel free to send questions/comments to drew.kestell@gmail.com

+KNOWN ISSUES:
+The high-scores data serialization/deserialization is causing the Unity plugin to crash on Web builds.
+I need to add some platform specific scripting to customize the high-scores feature on Web build.
+Two ideas: 1) disable high-scores on Web altogether.
+2) save and load highscores from a database somewhere, perhaps a simple text file on my web server.